e-j-w/PeakCompPoisson/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$ROOTLIB
 ```

 Once this is done, use `make` to compile.
-Tested using g++ and GNU make on Ubuntu 16.04.
+Tested using g++ and GNU make on Ubuntu 16.04 and CentOS 7.